wangyipengw1p/VHDL-Xgen/README.md

 vxgen top {-n <topName>} {-og} {-f <folder>}
 ```
 Auto generation & connection for Top entities.
 First the tool will find generate the framwork of the top entity named by &lt;topName&gt;(default "TOP").
 If "-og" is specified, only generation will be done.
-Otherwise, the tool will find first in the <folder>(default current folder) for the file named "*_TOP.conf".
+Otherwise, the tool will find first in the <folder>(default current folder) for the file named "_TOP.conf".
 And connect the port as indicated in the file.
-If no such file, the tool will include all entities, whose name does not include **'_'**(underline) connect the the port with same name **(recommand)**, and only generate the signal for the ports left, which means that they are not connected.
+If no such file, the tool will include all entities, whose name does not include '&apos;	_&apos;	(underline) connect the the port with same name **(recommand)**, and only generate the signal for the ports left, which means that they are not connected.
-If there's already been a file named "*_TOP.vhd", the tool will only do the auto connection work.
+If there's already been a file named "_TOP.vhd", the tool will only do the auto connection work.
 **It's recommand to name all clock as "clk" and connect disired clk manually after auto connection.
 Other logics should be added manually.**

 ### Testbench gen